KDE/digikam-doc/asset_management/organize_find.rst

     - 0 stars: Unrated: Images have not been rated.
     - 1 star : OK.
 Photo has flaws, but valuable enough to keep.
     - 2 stars: Good.
 Photo good enough for small prints, composition is OK.
     - 3 stars: Very Good.
-Photo good enough for large prints, good composition and lighting
+Photo good enough for large prints, good composition and lighting.
     - 4 stars: Excellent.
 Photo 100% sharp, great composition and lighting.
 A real keeper.
     - 5 stars: Perfect.
 Professional level photo.